Judgment (video game): Sales

 Imported sales of Judgment rose in Japan when the game was withdrawn from Japanese store shelves; about 97 percent of its stock was sold and it reached number three on Amazon's sales rankings.
 Nagoshi stated that although the sudden interest in the game because of the controversy was disappointing, he was "glad in any case".
 Kazuki Hosokawa considered a Steam port to be possible in April 2019 but was unsure about this, as the team was still working on Yakuza ports.
 In 2019, Nagoshi said that while Sega claimed there was already work put into a sequel, it was a rumor.
 According to Media Create, the game had a strong opening in its first week in Japan with sales of 148,246 physical copies.
 It went on to sell 317,000 physical copies by 2020.
 Judgment was the most successful release for a new IP for the eighth generation of video game consoles in the country, although this record was later broken by Death Stranding.
 Producer Daisuke Sato said that Western sales of Judgment had exceeded expectations.
 Upon its release week, the PlayStation 5 version of the game sold 5,539 physical copies in Japan, while the original version sold 3,192 physical copies.
 It went to reach 14,479 physical copies for the PlayStation 5 while the original had 24,271.
 In June 2021, Sega announced that total sales topped one million units.

 Legacy

-Although producer Kazuki Hosokawa said in April 2019 that the studio planned to port the game to the PC for a greater audience appeal, this was unconfirmed.

 Rumors of a sequel were reported by publications in March 2021, hinting at the return of both Yagami and Kaito.
 That April, the official website announced a major tease related to Judgment on May 7, titled "Judgment Day".
 The official Twitter account of the game also revealed new footage of Yagami, hinting toward a sequel.
 On May 6, 2021, a day before Judgment Day, the sequel Lost Judgment was leaked by PlayStation Network in Japan.
 It released worldwide on September 24, 2021.

-A television live-action series titled Unjudged is reported to be follow Lost Judgment with Kimura reprising the role of Yagami.